reflectivity/reflectivity.github.io/info/bibliography.md

 permalink: /info/bibliography
 author: "Andrew McCluskey, Bridget Murphy"
 ---
+We are collecting a list of reflectometry relevant papers here.
+Please let us know if something is missing or incorrect (or [edit the page yourself](https://www.reflectometry.org/info/interact_with_orso/))

+Neutron references are covered well by [Adrian Rennie's bibliography](http://www.reflectometry.net/reflect_bib.htm) pages.
+Below are mostly X-ray relevant papers, but there are some neutron references too.

 Books for X-ray reflectometry

 * Born M, Wolf E  Principles of Optics: Electromagnetic Theory of Propagation, Interference and Diffraction of Light.
 (Pergoman Press 1959).